JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 ![](focus_end.png){width=321}

-If users are more likely to re-enter the entire value, select the whole text, when the field gets the focus:
+If users are more likely to re-enter the entire value, select the whole text when the field gets the focus:

 ![](focus_all.png){width=274}

 ### Input field types

-If input text can be long and place is constrained, use an expandable input field [`ExpandableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExpandableTextField.java).
+If the input text can be long and place is constrained, use an expandable input field [`ExpandableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExpandableTextField.java).
-For more details see [built-in buttons](built_in_button.md#expand-field).
+For more details, see [built-in buttons](built_in_button.md#expand-field).

 ![](expandable_1.png){width=332}